Randori: In Japan

-In Judo
+In judo

-The term was described by Jigoro Kano, the founder of Judo, in a speech at the 1932 Los Angeles Olympic Games: "Randori, meaning "free exercise", is practiced under conditions of actual contest.
+The term was described by Jigoro Kano, the founder of judo, in a speech at the 1932 Los Angeles Olympic Games: "Randori, meaning "free exercise", is practiced under conditions of actual contest.
 It includes throwing, choking, holding the opponent down, and bending or twisting of the arms.
-The two combatants may use whatever methods they like provided they do not hurt each other and obey the rules of Judo concerning etiquette, which are essential to its proper working."
+The two combatants may use whatever methods they like provided they do not hurt each other and obey the rules of judo concerning etiquette, which are essential to its proper working."

-There are 2 types of Randori.
+There are 2 types of randori.

-In Aikido
+In aikido

-Most commonly: One attacker, two or multiple attackers rush toward tori and try to grab both elbows.
-Tori's challenge is to apply strategy, quick taisabaki, and to maintain aikido's approach which is - avoiding as much as possible from hurting the attackers.
-Therefore, tori does not punch, but rather tries to avoid the attacks or to throw the attackers.In some aikido styles, the attack is free, and so are the techniques applied - as long as they follow the principles of aikido.
+Most commonly, one or more attackers rush toward tori and try to grab both elbows.
+The tori's goal is to perform quick tai sabaki and avoid hurting the attackers as much as possible.
+Therefore, the tori does not punch, but rather tries to avoid the attacks or to throw the attackers.
+In some aikido styles, the attack is free, and so are the techniques applied, as long as they follow the principles of aikido.

-In Karate
+In karate

-Although in karate the word kumite is usually reserved for sparring, some schools also employ the term randori with regard to "mock-combat" in which both karateka move with speed, parrying and attacking with all four limbs (including knees, elbows, etc.).
+Although in karate the word kumite is usually reserved for sparring, some schools also employ the term randori with regard to "mock-combat" in which both karateka move with speed, parrying and attacking with all four limbs (including knees and elbows).
 In these schools, the distinction between randori and kumite is that in randori, the action is uninterrupted when a successful technique is applied.
 (Also known as ju kumite or soft sparring.)